ethereum/consensus-specs/specs/revoke/validator.md

 ## Enabling validator withdrawals

-Validator balances are withdrawn periodically via an automatic process.
-For exited validators, the full balance is withdrawn.
-For active validators, the balance in excess of `MAX_EFFECTIVE_BALANCE` is withdrawn.
+Validator balances are fully or partially withdrawn via an automatic process.

-There is one prerequisite for this automated process: the validator's withdrawal credentials pointing to an execution layer address, i.e. having an `ETH1_ADDRESS_WITHDRAWAL_PREFIX`.
+For validators, there is one prerequisite for this automated process: withdrawal credentials pointing to an execution layer address, i.e. having an `ETH1_ADDRESS_WITHDRAWAL_PREFIX`.

 If a validator has a `BLS_WITHDRAWAL_PREFIX` withdrawal credential prefix, to participate in withdrawals the validator must create a one-time message to change their withdrawal credential from the version authenticated with a BLS key to the